Text2Structure3D: Graph-Based Generative Modeling of Equilibrium Structures with Diffusion Transformers

 Development of a more general dataset containing typologies beyond bridge structures would need to be accompanied by advances in a few key areas of the generative modeling strategy as well.
 Most notably, potential alternatives for the parametric model-based strategy for predicting the topology include ground structure-based approaches, similar to link prediction applications, or autoregressive approaches, for example using reinforcement learning.
 To overcome the challenges of training on datasets without a clear canonical orientation, Equivariant Graph Neural Networks (EGNN) could provide a solution \cite{bleker2025generalized}.

+To maximize the practical impact of generative models it is necessary to integrate them into existing user workflows.
+For architectural practice the most relevant integration would be in Building Information Modeling (BIM) and Computer-Aided Design (CAD) environments, such as Rhinoceros and Grasshopper.
+Moreover, engineers could also benefit from the integration of Text2Structure3D or similar models directly in existing FEM software.

-Finally, while in this work we focused on conditioning generation on structures, the presented model architecture is compatible with other types of modalities for conditioning as well.
-Most prominently, this opens the opportunity for generating structures from images, such as design sketches, screenshots of 3D models or even photos of existing structures.
+Finally, while in this work we focused on text-conditioning, the presented model architecture is compatible with other types of modalities for conditioning as well.
+Most prominently, this opens the opportunity for generating structures from images, such as design sketches, screenshots of CAD models or even photos of existing structures.